xueleichen/PyTorch-Underwater-Image-Enhancement/README.md

     @misc{chen2021underwater,
-      title={Underwater Image Enhancement based on Deep Learning and Image Formation Model}, author={Xuelei Chen and Lingwei Quan and Chao Yi and Cunyue Lu}, year={2021},
+      title={Underwater Image Enhancement based on Deep Learning and Image Formation Model}, author={Xuelei Chen and Pin Zhang and Lingwei Quan and Chao Yi and Cunyue Lu}, year={2021},
       eprint={2101.00991},
       archivePrefix={arXiv},
       primaryClass={eess.IV}
     }

+The chinese version is submitted to a chinese journal.